leigh123linux/Zukitwo/README.md

-zuki-themes
+Zukitwo theme
 ===========

-Themes for GTK, gnome-shell and more.
+Theme for GTK2 , GTK3 and Metacity.

 Requirements:
 - GTK 3.17+